 My name is Angelique, and I am an artist, activist, writer, graphic designer, entrepreneur, and a senior at the University of Nevada Las Vegas, studying journalism.
 I am the president of UNLV Rebels for Life, and have been an activist in the pro-life movement since I was 14.
-I officially launched Life Dress (lifedress.org) in April 2019, after painting myself a pro-life dress for a pregnancy resource center fundraiser and receiving lots requests from fellow activists who also wanted to wear styles that speak for life!
+I officially launched Life Dress (lifedress.org) in April 2019, after painting myself a pro-life dress for a pregnancy help organization fundraiser and receiving lots requests from fellow activists who also wanted to wear styles that speak for life!

 What makes Life Dress unique is that not only is everything hand-painted, but every dress is also pre-loved and completely one-of-a-kind.
 Part of my mission is to raise awareness against fast fashion and its link to human trafficking and the abortion industry.
 Additionally, 100% of profits made go to funding student activism for projects ranging from educational apologetics workshop events to supporting pregnant and parenting students on campus.

 Dedicating your life to abolishing abortion means that you can pretty much guarantee backlash.
 I have been receiving hate and verbal attacks from pro-abortion individuals since I sued my high school and it blew up all over national news.
 Abortion advocates tore me apart then, and they continue to do so to this day.